cprimis/CSCI4370_CCQ/Project_2 supp/readme.txt

 Group Member Roles (tasks done):
 Tushita Bansal: finding dataset and cleaning up, created the ER Model, sql queries (reviews by directors and actors) Jeremiah Haudey: dataset cleaning/formatting, created the data.sql, created the ddl.sql, sql queries (reviews by directors and actors)
-Alex Chiang: project code setup, converting original csv into separate data tables, sql queries (insert and leaderboard), 2 dynamic pages (insert and leaderboard), error handling
+Alex Chiang: project code setup, converting original csv into separate data tables, sql queries (insert and leaderboard).
+Created the controller and templates for 2 dynamic pages (insert and leaderboard) and the error handling controller.
+Created the movie, leader, and rating classes.
 Paola Mora Galazzo: dataset cleaning/formatting, entity and relationship set ideas, sql queries (reviews by directors and actors), Ratings table data creation, demo video
 Chris Primis: project code implementation, created 3 pages (delete, reviews by actor, and reviews by director).
 Created objects(Actor, ActorReview, Director, and DirectorReview) for queries to be placed in and have information retrieved from.